araobp/pic-mcu/README.md

 # pic16f1-mcu

 In my experience over a couple of years, if you develop IoT at work, you have to learn Physics before Computer Science (aka IT) or Machine Learning (aka AI) or Digital Signal Processing (DSP).
-Otherwise, you will not be able to get data what you want for data analysis, and you will end up outputing nothing valuable.
+Otherwise, you will end up getting no valuable data for analysis.

 I graduated from Physics department some ten years ago, but I have forgetten all the theories and equations!
 I am relearning Physics...